jlfwong/speedscope/README.md

     node --prof /path/to/my/script.js

-Then this will generate a bunch of `isolate*.log` files.
-Process one of them into usable JSON like so:
+Then this will generate one or more `isolate*.log` files.
+You can open the resulting profile in speedscope by running the following command:

-    node --prof-process -preprocess -j isolate*.log > profile.v8log.json
+    node --prof-process -preprocess -j isolate*.log | speedscope -

-Then drop the resulting `profile.v8log.json` file into speedscope, or run

-    speedscope profile.v8log.json

 ### Instruments.app